Aetna Health Inc. v. Davila: Analysis

 The ruling was informed largely by ERISA judicial precedent (judge-made, or common law), as established early in ERISA's judicial history, especially Pilot Life v.
-Dedeaux, 1987.
-In the latter case, the language of ERISA and other evidence of congressional intent, including ERISA's legislative history; the expansive interpretation of ERISA's preemption clause (i.e. ERISA supersedes state laws that "relate to" private employer-sponsored benefit plans, with no specific guidance in the wording of the clause as to how Congress intended "relate to" to be interpreted); coupled with ERISA's enforcement scheme, which includes Equitable Remedies but not Legal Remedies, led to the conclusion that state law Causes of action for legal remedies under Mississippi common law for Bad faith denial of insurance claims, including compensatory and punitive damages, were not allowed by ERISA.
+Dedeaux.
+In the latter case, the language of ERISA and other evidence of congressional intent, including ERISA's legislative history; the expansive interpretation of ERISA's preemption clause (i.e. ERISA supersedes state laws that "relate to" private employer-sponsored benefit plans, with no specific guidance in the wording of the clause as to how Congress intended "relate to" to be interpreted); coupled with ERISA's enforcement scheme, which includes equitable remedies but not legal remedies, led to the conclusion that state law causes of action for legal remedies under Mississippi common law for bad faith denial of insurance claims, including compensatory and punitive damages, were not allowed by ERISA.

-As Pilot Life challenged a disability insurance claim denial, the equitable remedies that are provided by ERISA might still have been available to Mr. Dedeaux despite this ruling, as ERISA provides several equitable Injunctive remedies to challenge denials of benefit claims, such mandating that the wrongfully denied benefit be provided.
+As Pilot Life challenged a disability insurance claim denial, the equitable remedies that are provided by ERISA might still have been available to Mr. Dedeaux despite this ruling, as ERISA provides several equitable injunctive remedies to challenge denials of benefit claims, such as mandating that the wrongfully denied benefit be provided.

 The biggest distinguishing factor from Pilot Life in the case of "CIGNA v.
 Calad" was that it was too late for ERISA's powerful injunctive remedies to benefit the Respondents, who had already suffered damages for which equitable relief could not compensate them for their loss or suffering.

-Essentially, this Supreme Court decision placed the Respondents' complaints, in the status known as "Failure to state a claim upon which relief could be granted" and had to be dismissed on their faces.
-The facts of the case were never elucidated either by discovery or trial, but the cases were dismissed by motion, as a matter of law, whereby even examining the facts in the most favorable light in favor of the Respondents, the relief they were seeking could not be granted.
+Essentially, this Supreme Court decision placed the Respondents' complaints in the status known as "Failure to state a claim upon which relief could be granted" and had to be dismissed on their faces.
+The facts of the case were never elucidated either by discovery or trial, but the cases were dismissed by motion, as a matter of law, whereby, even examining the facts in the most favorable light in favor of the Respondents, the relief they were seeking could not be granted.